psychemedia/middle-english-romances/sir-amadace.md

 SIR AMADAS. %6\

-" Here before ther dwelles a kyng,
+"Here before ther dwelles a kyng,
 He has a doghter feyr and yonke;

 He luffes nothyng mare: